 There is also a mechanic where the subclasses can choose specific deities to worship depending on their specific subclass

-The fighter class in Baldur’s’ Gate 3 represents an all-combat-focused character.
-From shooting their bows from long range to being close to the enemies swinging their swords, the fighter is a fierce warrior perfect for players wanting pure action.
+The Fighter class represents an all-combat-focused character.
+From shooting their bows from long range to being close to the enemies swinging their swords, the Fighter is a fierce warrior perfect for players wanting pure action.

-The primary ability score for the fighter class is strength and dexterity.
-Furthermore, they get swords and shields, buffs for fighting, and a way to heal.
-They even get a way to get a second attack during combat once every short rest.
+The primary ability score for the Fighter class is strength and dexterity.
+They get swords and shields, buffs for fighting, and a way to heal.

-The fighter has a high strength stat as seen in this table below.
-They will use strength to win their ability checks in game.
+The Fighter has a high strength stat as seen in the table below.
+They will use strength to win their ability checks in the game.

 Strength | Dexterity | Constitution | Intelligence | Wisdom | Charisma |